veyon/docs/admin/reference.rst

 Network objects include computers and rooms that computer are based in.
 THe data from the network object directory is used by Veyon Master to supply the :index:`computer room management` with entries.
 On top of that data from the network object directory is used for access control.
 By default a backend is used, that stores the data in the local Veyon configuration and queries them from this location.
-See section :ref:`local data` for more information.
+See section :ref:`Rooms and computers` for more information.

 :index:`Backend`
 	You can use this option to define the desired backend for the network object directory.
 Depending on the